The Crucible Act I Quotes

 ABIGAIL: Betty, you never say that again!
 You will never—

 BETTY: You did, you did!
 You drank a charm to kill John Proctor's wife!
 You drank a charm to kill Goody Proctor!

 ABIGAIL, smashes her across the face: Shut it!
 Now shut it!

 BETTY, collapsing on the bed: Mama, Mama!
 (She dissolves into sobs.)

 ABIGAIL: Now look you.
 All of you.
 We danced.
 And Tituba conjured Ruth Putnam's dead sisters.
 And that is all.
 And mark this.
 Let either of you breathe a word, or the edge of a word, about the other things, and I will come to you in the black of some terrible night and I will bring a pointy reckoning that will shudder you.
 And you know I can do it; I saw Indians smash my dear parents' heads on the pillow next to mine, and I have seen some reddish work done at night, and I can make you wish you had never seen the sun go down!
 (She goes to Betty and roughly sits her up.)
 Now, you—sit up and stop this!

 But Betty collapses in her hands and lies inert on the bed.
 (I.113-132)

 We learn the true motives behind Abigail’s actions, even as she tries to get the girls to agree on a story to protect herself.
-She uses the threat of violence, and their belief that she might know some real witchcraft, to keep them in line.
+She uses the threat of violence—along with their belief that she might know some real witchcraft—to keep them in line.